De La Cruz single, Luzardo's 10 Ks lift Marlins over Twins

 He received a loud applause in the first game of the series when his face flashed on the jumbo screen, and greeted his former teammates, including Alcantara.

 "He's a good pitcher.
-He really is," Marlins manager Skip Schumaker said.
+He really is," Schumaker said.
 "I wish he wasn't such a nice person, too."

 TRAINERS ROOM